Rachel McCann (sprinter): Career

 Irish mixed 4x400 metres relay team that set an indoors Irish national record in Glasgow.
 She travelled as a non-travelling reserve for the 2022 World Athletics Indoor Championships in Belgrade.

 She was part of the Irish relay pool at the 2024 World Athletics Indoor Championships in Glasgow, and the 2024 World Athletics Relays in Nassau, Bahamas.

 In June 2024, she placed second behind Sophie Becker in the 400 metres at the Irish Athletics Championships.
 In July 2024, she was officially selected for the relay pool at the 2024 Paris Olympics.

 She finished third at the Irish Indoor Athletics Championship at Abbotstown on 23 February 2025 in the 400 metres.
 She was named in the Irish team for the 2025 European Athletics Indoor Championships in Apeldoorn, where she ran an indoor personal best of 53.16 seconds.
 In the women's 4x400m relay she ran with the Irish team placing sixth overall.

 She was selected for the Irish relay pool for the 2025 World Athletics Relays in Guangzhou, China in May 2025 where she ran with the women's 4x400m relay team which successfully qualified for the 2025 world championships.
 She was runner-up to Sophie Becker in the 400m at the 2025 Irish Athletics Championships.
 She was named in the Irish relay pool for the 2025 World Athletics Championships in Tokyo, Japan, where she ran in the women's x 400 metres relay.

+McCann was named in the Irish team for the 2026 World Athletics Relays in Botswana, running in the women’s 4 x 400 m relay as they secured qualification for the 2027 World Championships.
+On 26 July, McCann won the national title in the 400 metres at the 2026 Irish Championships, finishing ahead of defending champion Sophie Becker.